 Brian is on the nominating committee for the Private Practice Section of the APTA, a founding circle member of the Physical Therapy Business Alliance, and the Chair of the NCPTA Private Practice SIG.

-I interviewed Brian recently and asked him six key questions.
+I interviewed Brian and asked him six key questions.

 - Why did you get into private practice?